 by KENT MAGES, Custom Color 3D Printing

-The word “customization” didn’t use to be part of the toy industry’s vernacular.
+The word “customization” wasn’t typically part of the toy industry’s vernacular.
 Whether manufacturing board game pieces, action figures, dolls, or any other toys, the only path to profitability was to leverage injection molding processes to produce tens of thousands of copies of one product and then sell as many units as possible.
 That put companies fighting to gain market share at a significant competitive disadvantage because it wasn’t economically viable for them to manufacture and sell smaller batches.
 That is no longer the case thanks to the rapid maturation of 3D printing technology that not only makes smaller production runs feasible but also enables manufacturers to engage their customers during the design process.

 3D printing, also known as additive manufacturing, is the process of data computer-aided-design (CAD) software or 3D object scanners guiding the printer hardware to deposit material — layer by layer — in precise geometric shapes.
 It used to involve enormous machines that took hours to produce a single piece.